uulm-mrm/aduulm-stonesoup/README.md

 ### 📉 Self-Assessment: Kalman Self-Assessor and Time-Averaged NIS
 <img src="aduulm_scripts/images/selfassessor_kalman_and_nis_averaged.png" width="600">

+✅ Try out the tutorials and start experimenting with self-assessment for your own tracking setups.

---- Here begins the original Stone Soup README ---
+**--- Here begins the original Stone Soup README ---**

 The following section contains the unmodified README from the original Stone Soup project.